-In the second week…
+In the fourth week…

 - I continued intentional walking, totaling another 2 hours worth.